- Fire Department

 What To Do If Sirens Are Activated

 The siren will produce a steady tone signal for three minutes.
 The sound will have a natural decrease / increase due to the rotation of the siren head.
-The sirens will only be initiated in the case of severe weather directly threatening Flower Mound as reported by the National Weather Service, a storm spotter, or a Town employee that meets at least one of the following criteria:
+The sirens will only be initiated in the case of severe weather directly threatening Flower Mound as reported by the National Weather Service, a storm spotter, or certain Town employees that meets at least one of the following criteria:

-Rotation in a dangerous cloud or a tornado
+- Rotation in a dangerous cloud or a tornado

-Straight-line winds over 70 mph
+- Straight-line winds over 70 mph